…of Candy Polstermöbel GmbH, Carina Polstermöbel-Vertriebs GmbH, Candy Sleep GmbH and 3C Holding GmbH

 6.4.
 The contractor shall deliver the goods in the quantity, quality and specification indicated in the order.
 Additional or deviating requirements must be agreed to separately.
 The contractor hereby undertakes to inform the client of any approval obligations applicable to exporting the goods, and to provide the documents and information necessary for the export.

 6.5.
 The contractor shall ensure that it has an effective quality management system, to ensure the best quality possible for the goods.
 Upon request, the contractor shall conclude a corresponding quality assurance agreement with the client.
 The contractor shall monitor and document the design and production process for the agreed goods in a suitable format.
 The contractor shall grant the client the right to review the progress of work to be performed and/or order processing.
 The client is entitled to gather information at any time regarding the progress by reviewing all relevant documents.
 The documents must be provided and explained to the client upon request.

 6.8.
 The contractor is obligated to inform the client promptly of any product modifications, without requiring a request to do so.
-Product modifications shall require the written approval of the client.
+Product modifications must be approved by the client in a form specified (in point 1.2) for ordering.
 Updated declarations and documents must be sent to the client after the change is made, but before the modified item is delivered.

 VII.
 Acceptance and sorting or rework

 7.1.
 The client’s obligation to investigate the goods delivered by the contractor shall apply only to identifying obvious or easily detectable defects.

 7.2.
 The values determined during the client's incoming goods review shall be decisive for determining quantities, dimensions, weights, wood moisture levels and other definitions of terms for a delivery, and shall serve as the basis for the invoice.